Dylpickle912/rocket-lab-usa-technical-assessment/README.md

 **Overview**

 The `BoldPathSuggestionPipe` is a custom Angular pipe designed to highlight search terms within a string by wrapping them in a `<span>` element with the class `.bold`.
 This is useful for visually emphasizing matching text in search results or suggestions.

+### ShavePathsPipe

+**Overview**

+The `ShavePathsPipe` is a custom Angular pipe that processes an array of path suggestions to simplify and extract unique top-level paths based on the current path context.
+This is useful for providing concise and relevant path suggestions in hierarchical structures.